samiuljoy/samiuljoy.github.io/portfolio.md

 #.
 Made a remote controlled WiFi off/on switch for ease of access for Old People.
 The project can be found [here](https://github.com/samiulahmedjoy/irremote)

 #.
-Made a automated plant system that Monitors plant water level, and sends data through email.
+Made a automated plant system that monitors plant water level, and sends data through email.
 The project can be found [here](https://github.com/samiulahmedjoy/plantmanagement)

 ### # Custom Vim ColorSchemes

 Made some modifications to vim colorschemes.
-The project can be found [here](https://github.com/samiuljoy/vim-dark-colorschemes) and [here](https://github.com/samiuljoy/customized-miramare)
+The projects can be found [here](https://github.com/samiuljoy/vim-dark-colorschemes) and [here](https://github.com/samiuljoy/customized-miramare)

 ## # Awards